 Skip to main content

-Samsa runs a remote Model Context Protocol (MCP) server, so any MCP-capable client — Claude, ChatGPT, Claude Code, Cursor, n8n, and more — drives your organization’s Samsa studio as a set of tools.
-Generate images with your trained style, object, person, and setting models, run Magic Edit, produce video, and check your credit balance — all from inside the app or agent you already work in.
+Samsa runs a remote Model Context Protocol (MCP) server, so any MCP-capable client — Claude, ChatGPT, Microsoft Copilot, Cursor, n8n, and more — drives your organization’s Samsa studio as a set of tools.
+Generate images with your trained style, object, person, and setting models, run Magic Edit, transform and upscale images, produce video, and check your credit balance — all from inside the app or agent you already work in.
 Nothing to install: it’s one URL and a sign-in.

 Generate images